Install with Docker

 The following environment variable can be used:

-selects the UID of the user inside the Docker image (for preventing Kresus from running as root).
+LOCAL_USER_IDselects the UID of the user inside the Docker image (for preventing Kresus from running as root).

 Here is an example of command line to run to start Kresus in production in a Docker image, with the same UNIX user as current: